 Your sample will be examined in the laboratory using a comprehensive analysis system for lactose intolerance.

 3. Detailed results report

 You can view your results report online in your secure “My cerascreen” area after a few days.

 We focus on delivering trustworthy and accurate results by working with the best accredited and certified laboratories that regularly participate in interlaboratory proficiency testing.
 Our goal is to always ensure a high level of quality and competency.
 All our partners are laboratories that provide extensive experience and are trusted as well as utilised by physicians all across Europe.
 Our setup of using anonymous Test-IDs ensures maximum data protection and privacy.

 We use the highest certification standards for quality management:

 - EN ISO 13485

 The lactose intolerance test kit consists of

-- a return bag, which you can use to send your respiratory gas sample back to our laboratory via post free of charge
+- Pre-addressed and pre-paid return mailing envelope, which you can use to send your respiratory gas sample back to the laboratory free of charge using Royal Mail